-Adoption of the proposed Ordinance is necessary to resolve limitations that have effected administration and enforcement of the current Ord.
-No. 2000-09; and to establish maintenance requirements for existing private roads, standards for road names, and provisions for review and approval of Private Road permits.
+- Adoption of the proposed Ordinance is necessary to resolve limitations that have effected administration and enforcement of the current Ord.
+No. 2000-09, and to resolve a regulatory conflict between Ord.
+No. 2000-09 and the Zoning Ordinance No. 20-06, as amended as related to regulation of shared driveways. - To protect public health, safety, and welfare, the proposed ordinance establishes minimum maintenance standards for existing private roads.
+The proposed ordinance also establishes standards for road names, and provisions for review and approval of Private Road Permits.

-GOALS ADDRESSED
+BOARD OF TRUSTEES GOALS ADDRESSED